LeoJhonSong/LeoJhonSong.github.io/source/en/_posts/About-My-Custom-Settings-of-My-Next-Theme-Blog-and-Problem-Killing.md

 annoying.
 So you should run `hexo clean` to delete `db.json` every time before generating files for **different language**.

-We can also write a batch file to shorten the commands:
+We can also write a batch script and python script to shorten the commands.

+put `a.bat` in the root directory:

 ```bash
 @echo off